ayamir/nord-and-light/.dwm/README.md

 ## Patches

-You can see all of 12 patches I have applied in `./patches` dir.
+You can see all of 15 patches I have applied in `./patches` dir.

 -   dwm-00-regex-rules.diff

     to enable `config.def.h` 's regex rules

+-   dwm-attachasideandbelow-20200702-f04cac6.diff

+    new windows are spawned on the bottom of the stack

+-   dwm-bottomstack-20160719-56a31dc.diff

+    add two stack layout that master on top and other windows on bottom

 -   dwm-gridmode-20170909-ceac8c9.diff